Fiat Fiorino: Europe (2007–2024)

-Peugeot Bipper and Citroën Nemo (2008-2017)
+Peugeot Bipper and Citroën Nemo (2008–2017)

 The Citroën Nemo is a badge engineered van launched in January 2008 by Citroën.
 The vehicle is the result of a partnership between Fiat, PSA Peugeot Citroën and Tofaş.
 The other platform derivatives are the Peugeot Bipper and the Fiat Fiorino.

 The Citroën Nemo Combi (then, Nemo Multispace) is a small MPV, which was also introduced in 2008, and is based on the same platform.

 In April 2010, during a routine evasive manoeuvre test, conducted in Germany, the vehicle rolled over.
 The shape of the vehicle; as a high bodied, short wheelbase van caused the roll.
 The addition of Electronic stability control (ESC) would likely have prevented this but was not available as standard or as an option on the Nemo.

 The Peugeot Bipper is a small delivery van sold by French automaker Peugeot since May 2008.
 It shares its body, platform and most components with the contemporary Citroën Nemo and Fiat Fiorino.

 The Citroën Nemo, Fiat Fiorino III, and Peugeot Bipper were developed jointly with Tofaş, following an agreement signed on 31 March 2005.
 The vans are manufactured on behalf of all the partners in Bursa by Tofaş.

 The Bipper is marketed as a "mini cargovan" designed for big and small cities, cheaper and a little smaller than the Peugeot Partner.

 The Peugeot Bipper Tepee is a small MPV, which was also introduced in 2008, and is based on the same platform.

 2016 facelift

-In April 2016, Fiat Professional introduce a facelift for the Fiorino range, featured a new front bumper with a chrome strip that incorporates the design of the Doblò and Ducato brothers.
+In April 2016, Fiat Professional introduced a facelift for the Fiorino range, featuring a new front bumper with a chrome strip that incorporates the design of the Doblò and Ducato brothers.
 Also new are the alloy wheels and plastic covers.
 Inside the new steering wheel is a new infotainment system developed by Magneti Marelli with a 5-inch touchscreen that integrates car radio, satellite navigation, bluetooth, USB, and AUX.
 The engine range consists of the 1.4 petrol Fire with 77 horsepower, the 1.4 Natural Power petrol/methane, and the diesel 1.3 Multijet with 80 and 95 horsepower.
 Fiat also introduced a low emission version called EcoJet available with a 1.3 diesel engine with manual or an automated manual gearbox (called Comfort-Matic, an evolution of the previous Dualogic); the EcoJet has low rolling impact tires and a variable displacement oil pump.
 Trim levels include Cargo, Combined and Panorama versions, which also includes the Adventure set-up (available in all three versions) with raised trim and suspension, M+S tires, specific alloy wheels, additional bumper bands and Traction+ differential lock electronic system.

 The PSA brand versions, on the other hand, were not updated and went out of production in December 2017.

 In July 2018, the Fiat Fiorino engines were re-homologated Euro 6D-Temp.

 In February 2022, the new Fiat logo is adopted at the front of the vehicle.